-The data scientist and data artist roles require grounding in scientific methods as well as the soft qualitative skills.
-The ability to be able to communicate, be open minded with emotional intelligence and be willing to try new approaches, the willingness to fail and learn.
-The employee needs to have an adaptive, learning-style, but enjoy learning around their math skills, their science skills, their statistics skills or data mining skills.
-There would be some combined success indicator that would talk about multidisciplinary.(Job Descriptions Career Builder, HR Manager IBM; Swan & Brown 2008)
+The data scientist and data artist roles require grounding in scientific methods as well as soft qualitative skills including the ability to communicate, be open-minded, possess some emotional intelligence, be willing to try out new approaches while accepting failure and learning all over again.
+The employees should adopt an adaptive learning-style, but should also enjoy enhancing their math, science, statistics, or data mining skills.
+There may be some combined success indicators that would talk about multidisciplinary.(Job Descriptions Career Builder, HR Manager IBM; Swan & Brown, 2008)

-"Organizations that want employees to be more data oriented in their thinking and decision making must train them to know when to draw on the data and how to frame questions, build hypothesis, conduct experiments and interpret results.
+“Organizations that want employees to be more data oriented in their thinking and decision making must train them to know when to draw on the data and how to frame questions, build hypothesis, conduct experiments and interpret results.
 Most business schools do not currently teach this.
-That should change."
+That should change.”
 (Rod Beresford --Brown University).

-Companies who lack the analytic ability and focus may be missing a shift in the market place.
-The ability to attract and retain skilled talent will be a competitive advantage.
+Companies that lack the analytic ability and focus may miss a shift in the market.
+But those that recognize the shift may be able to attract and retain skilled talent, which will offer them a competitive advantage.

 The growth of interdisciplinary programs in higher education in the United States

-Interdisciplinary research and teaching are growing trends in the sciences and have been around since Plato.
-Plato was the first to advocate philosophy as a unified science and his student Aristotle wanted to organize information in politics, poetics and metaphysics.
-The Roman higher education system debated if one discipline was satisfactory as an advanced education (Klein 1990).
-Interdisciplinary research has strong roots in the United States, with its first significant introduction in the 1920's.
-The term “interdisciplinary[it]y” seems to have been first used by the United States Social Science Research Council.
-In the 1920’s, documents produced by the Social Science Research Council (SSCR), indicated desire to foster research that was based on more than one discipline (Woodworth, 1990).
+Interdisciplinary research and teaching of the sciences has been seen since the time of Plato.
+He was the first to advocate philosophy as a unified science and his student Aristotle tried to organize information in politics, poetics, and metaphysics.
+The Roman higher education system debated if one discipline was satisfactory as a channel for advanced education (Klein, 1990).
+Interdisciplinary research has had strong roots in the United States since its introduction in the 1920s.
+The term “interdisciplinary[it]y” seems to have been used first by the United States Social Science Research Council.
+In the 1920s, documents produced by the Social Science Research Council (SSCR), indicated a desire to foster research that was based on more than one discipline (Woodworth, 1990).
 Margaret Mead in 1931 called for cooperation across the social sciences (Sakar, 1996).
-Over time the interdisciplinary approach became a general requirement for exploration of new areas and potential knowledge as certain problem were particularly amenable to interdisciplinary research (Maasen, 2000).
-Scientific and technological advances, accelerated by the World War II and Cold War research, opened up the possibilities for new kinds of conjunctive research between physics and other sciences and engineering (Ellis, 2009).
+Over time, the interdisciplinary approach became a general requirement for exploration of new areas and potential knowledge as certain problems were particularly amenable to interdisciplinary research (Maasen, 2000).
+Scientific and technological advances, accelerated by World War II and the Cold War research, opened up possibilities for new kinds of conjunctive research between physics and other sciences, and engineering (Ellis, 2009).

-Interdisciplinary programs are prevalent in today's academic environment.
-The association of Integrative Studies was founded in 1979 to promote the exchange of ideas within a diverse community of scholars, teachers, administrators, and the public regarding interdisciplinary and integration.
-The vision of the organization is to use an interdisciplinary approach to address complex problems and the direction of education needs to match a much more complex global world.
-William Rees, Professor at University of British Columbia in an interview (2010) highlighted that education needs to focus on the deep discipline but then embed those individuals in an more integrated experience so they can draw connections between issues.
-Many colleges are addressing and creating this type of experience.
-Miami University in Oxford, Ohio, is an example of an established interdisciplinary program that was established in 1974 and is more defined than many in the current literature and represents in detail the learning that needs to occur using an interdisciplinary approach.
+Interdisciplinary programs are prevalent in today’s academic environment.
+The Association of Integrative Studies was founded in 1979 to promote the exchange of ideas within a diverse community of scholars, teachers, administrators, and the public regarding interdisciplinary integration.
+The organization envisioned the use of an interdisciplinary approach to address complex problems and give a direction to education that would enable it to match an increasingly complex global world.
+William Rees, Professor at the University of British Columbia in an interview (2010) highlighted that education needed to focus on the deep discipline but then, embed those individuals in a more integrated experience so they could draw connections between issues.
+Many colleges today, address and create this type of experience.
+Miami University in Oxford, Ohio, is an example of an established interdisciplinary program that was established in 1974 and is more defined than many in current literature and represents in detail the learning that needs to occur using an interdisciplinary approach.